 - You will receive permanent financial penalties if you have gone for more than 63 days without other drug coverage that is considered as good as Part D.

 What is the late enrollment penalty?

 At least an extra 1 percent of the national average premium will be added to your premium for each month that you delay and are without creditable drug coverage, and you will pay the penalty (which usually increases each year along with the average premium) for as long as you have Medicare drug coverage.
 In other words, if you delay for 20 months, your Part D premiums will always be at least 20 percent more than other people pay — or you would have paid if you’d signed up on time.

-For 2015 the national average premium is $33.
-So each month you go without coverage adds 33 cents (1 percent of $33) to your monthly premium.
-For example, if you sign up for Part D during open enrollment in November or December 2015 (so that coverage began on January 1, 2016), and you had been without creditable drug coverage for 20 months after first becoming eligible to join Part D, your penalty would be $6.60 a month or $79.20 over the year on top of your regular plan premiums.
-If the national average premium increases or reduced in 2016 and subsequent years, your penalty gets higher or lower also.
+For 2016 the national average premium is $34.10.
+So each month you go without coverage adds 34 cents (1 percent of $34) to your monthly premium.
+For example, if you signed up for Part D during open enrollment in November or December 2015 (so that coverage began on January 1, 2016), and you had been without creditable drug coverage for 20 months after first becoming eligible to join Part D, your penalty in 2016 would be $6.80 a month or $81.60 over the year on top of your regular plan premiums.
+If the national average premium increases or reduced in 2017 and subsequent years, your penalty gets higher or lower also.